devkral/django-fast-ratelimit/README.md

 Also supports:

 -   block: should hard block with an RatelimitExceeded exception (subclass of PermissionDenied) or only annotate request with ratelimit
+-   decorate_name: under what name the ratelimit is attached to the request. set to None/empty to not decorate request.
+Uses Ratelimit.decorate_object.
+Defaults to "ratelimit"
 -   wait (only async functions): suspends execution

 Note: wait is tricky with method_decorator: you must ensure that the function decorated is async